In quick reversal, Trump threatens shutdown over border wall

 His stance contradicts an interview he gave to the Daily Caller on Tuesday, when he said: “I don’t like the idea of shutdowns.”

-“I don’t see even myself or anybody else closing down the country right now,” he was quoted as saying.
+“I don’t see even myself or anybody else closing down the country right now,” Trump was quoted as saying.

+Senate Republican leader Mitch McConnell, in an interview with Fox News, called the meeting with Trump a “good discussion” and said he expected the president to sign funding bills before the end of fiscal year, averting a shutdown.

 Republican lawmakers had welcomed Trump’s move away from a possible government shutdown, saying party leaders wanted “no drama” ahead of the Nov.
 6 election to decide whether fellow conservatives keep hold of Congress.